-- With the Hilton Honors American Express Surpass® Card, you'll earn 130,000 Hilton Honors points, plus a free night certificate after you spend $2,000 within the first three months.
+- With the Hilton Honors American Express Aspire Card, you can earn 150,000 Hilton Honors points after you spend $6,000 on the card within the first six months.

 Just remember: Credit cards are serious business.
 All the Hilton points in the world aren't worth digging yourself into debt if you can't afford to pay off every dime you charge to your new card.

 Read on for full details on each of these cards and their exciting new welcome offers.

 Related reading: The Hilton Aspire & Surpass Cards get Higher Fees, New Perks

 - Earn Hilton Honors Silver Status for as long as you have the card.

 - Get Hilton Gold Status if you spend $20,000 or more in a calendar year.

 - 7x Hilton Honors Points: At participating hotels in the Hilton portfolio.

 - 5x Hilton Honors Points: At U.S. restaurants, U.S. supermarkets, and U.S. gas stations.